-➤ Evaluate existing governmental properties for potential adaptive reuse that could be used for recreational purposes.
+Evaluate existing governmental properties for potential adaptive reuse that could be used for recreational purposes.
 For example, lands at the Airport and closed landfills could provide areas for recreational activities that would not deter from the principle purpose of the property.

 The County has successfully repurposed closed landfill sites for public purposes in the past.
-Pinesburg Softball Complex is located on a closed landfill site.
+Pinesburg Softball Complex as well as Kemps Mill Park are located on closed landfill sites.
 Multiple other closed or inactive landfill sites have also seen the installation of solar energy generating systems which help to reduce utility costs for the County as well as greenhouse gas emissions.
 The County will continue to consider adaptive reuse of publicly owned lands, particularly those with limited development potential, during the planning period.